 - Switch off the lights: Exposure to light at night can interrupt your circadian rhythm.
 Use a sleep mask or blackout blinds to block sources of light that could interrupt your sleep.

-- Set a healthy temperature: Try to keep your bedroom at an ideal temperature for sleeping.
+- Set a soothing temperature: Try to keep your bedroom at an ideal temperature for sleeping.
 Research supports sleeping in a cooler room that is 68 degrees Fahrenheit (20 degrees Celsius).

-- Invest in a quality mattress and bedding: Your sheets and bedding should be comfortable to touch and lie amongst, and your mattress should be comfortable and provide support to your spine.
-A poor-quality mattress has been associated with increased lower back pain.
-One study found that a new mattress improved sleep quality by 60%.
-It is recommended that you replace your bedding every few years.
+- Invest in a quality mattress and bedding: Your sheets and bedding should be comfortable and supportive.
+Not loving your bed?
+Considering upgrading for better sleep.
+One study even found that a new mattress improved sleep quality by 60%.
+It's recommended that you replace your bedding every few years.